pytchlang/pytch-website/source/developer/development-setup.rst

 Requirements
 ------------

+Git
+  For fetching and working with the source code and related files.

 Python 3
   The build tools, for example for building tutorials, are based on version 3 of Python.
 Note that on macOS, you need to have run the